baijuka/matzone_v1/TEST.md

 ### Sorting and Searching:
 **14. As a shopper I want to be able to	sort products by category so that I can narrow down my search.**
-- On the shop page the user can sort product by category, by clicking the relevant button for large screens.
+- On the products page the user can sort product by category, by clicking the relevant button for large screens.
 - For smaller screens the user can sort by category by selecting the relevant category from the dropdown button.

 **15. As a shopper I want to be able to	filter the list of products by rating, price, name and category so that I can choose a product better.**
-- On the shop page, the user can click on the 'sort by' combo box and select a filter by which they want the products to be filtered.
+- On the products page, the user can click on the 'sort by' combo box and select a filter by which they want the products to be filtered.

 **16. As a shopper I want to be able to	search for a product by keywords, such as name or description so that I can find a specific product I’d like to purchase.**
 - The user can click on the search icon at the top of the page and enter a search term.
 All products name, category and description are queried by the search term.